BootleggersROM/ExtraStuff/docs/bootleg_share_xda_thread_template.md

 ```
 /***
             THIS IS A COMMENT, I SHOULD BE REMOVED
-            BECAUSE THIS IS JUST FOR YOU TO READ, NOT TO ADD TO XDA THREAD
+            BECAUSE THIS IS JUST FOR YOU (THE FORUM POSTER) TO READ, NOT TO ADD TO XDA THREAD
 ***/

 [B] This belongs on the xda thread, not the above text [/B]